-Restriction to cable length: 1 m or less between units, total cable length is 3 m or less
+Restriction to cable length: 1m or less between units, total cable length is 3m or less

-Connection method
+■ Connection method

 There are two connection methods (connection method 1 and connection method 2).
-If there are many units, using connection method 1 can reduce the time difference between secondary units.
-However, in addition to the coaxial cable, a BNC Tee adapter and 50 Ω terminating resistor are required.
+If there are many units, using connection method 1 can reduce the time difference between slave units.
+However, in addition to the coaxial cable, a T-type divider and 50 Ω terminating resistor are required.

 Connecting with connection method 2 is easy because connection using only a coaxial cable is possible.
-However, the time difference between the secondary units is larger than that of connection method 1.
+However, the time difference between the slave units is larger than that of connection method 1.
 The maximum number of units that can be connected is fewer than that of connection method 1.

-Any of the built-in crystal oscillator or external 10 MHz clock can be used as the frequency reference for the primary unit.
-If you use the external 10 MHz as the reference, the frequency of the secondary unit will also be the same accuracy as the external reference.
+Any of the built-in crystal oscillator or external 10 MHz clock can be used as the frequency reference for the master unit.
+If you use the external 10 MHz as the reference, the frequency of the slave unit will also be the same accuracy as the external reference.